-When enabled while on a highway interchange or off-ramp in some regions, Traffic-Aware Cruise Control may reduce your set speed in 5 mph (5 km/h) increments - to as slow as 25 mph (40 km/h) - to better match the reported speeds of other Tesla vehicles that have driven at that specific location.
+When enabled while on a highway interchange or off-ramp, Traffic-Aware Cruise Control may reduce your set speed in 5 km/h increments - to as slow as 40 km/h - to better match the reported speeds of other Tesla vehicles that have driven at that specific location.
 To override this and continue cruising at your set speed, tap the accelerator pedal or move the Autopilot stalk.
 The new set speed is maintained for the duration of the interchange or off-ramp (unless you override it or cancel Traffic-Aware Cruise Control).
 After the interchange or off-ramp, the set speed may revert or change as necessary based on the new location.
 For example, if you merged onto a different highway, the set cruising speed reverts to what it was before driving on the interchange.